minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 ## Part III -- Reading the lexicon from a data file

 Part III of this assignment is by far the easiest and requires considerably less than half a page of code.
-The only problem is that you won’t have seen the Java facilities you need to do it until the lectures next week.
+The only problem is that you won't have seen the Java facilities you need to do it until the lectures next week.
 So the idea is to start with parts I and II and then fill in this final detail at the end.